6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Dental Implants Procedure Owens Cross Roads, AL

 Dental implants are gaining popularity because they are an effective option for replacing missing or damaged teeth.
 They are different from other tooth replacement options since they are more durable and stable.
 Dr. Elizabeth Duling offers dental implants for patients missing one or more teeth.
 Patients interested in the tooth replacement solution should be familiar with the process.
-Read more about the dental implant process from Owens Cross Roads, AL dentist, Dr. Duling.
+However, if you are not, you can learn more about the dental implants procedure from Owens Cross Roads, AL dentist Dr. Duling.

-Dental Implant Procedure in Owens Cross Roads, AL
+Dental Implants Procedure in Owens Cross Roads, AL

-The dental implant process typically involves several steps, including an initial consultation, implant placement surgery, healing and integration, and attachment of the artificial tooth or teeth.
+The dental implant process typically involves several steps.
+This includes your first consultation.
+Then, implant placement surgery, healing, and the final restoration.

 Initial Consult and Evaluation

 Each dental implant candidate will begin the process with a consult and thorough evaluation.
-You will meet with your dentist where they will review your medical history, take x-rays and other necessary diagnostics, and evaluate your oral health.
-This will include a full exam of your teeth, gums, and jawbone.
-Your dentist will be making sure you have enough bone density to support the implant fixtures and determining the best place to put them.
+You will meet with our dentist.
+She will review your medical history.
+Then, she will take dental X-rays and other necessary diagnostics to evaluate your oral health.

 Implant Placement Surgery

 This surgical procedure is typically done under local anesthesia.
-You will not feel any pain during the procedure but may experience some swelling, bruising, and minor discomfort afterwards.
+You will not feel any pain during the procedure.
+However, you may experience swelling, bruising, and minor discomfort afterward.
+We will recommend using cold compresses and taking pain medication as you heal.

 Healing and Integration

 After surgery, there is a long period of healing and integration.
-It typically lasts between 3 and 6 months.
-During this time, the implants and the bone will fuse together.
+It typically lasts between three and six months.
+During this time, the implants and the bone will fuse.
 This is called osseointegration.

-It is important to take good care of your oral health during this period.
+Taking good care of your oral health during this period is essential.
 Follow all your dentists’ instructions to care for and maintain the implant site.
-You may need to stick to a soft diet for a while and avoid hard or crunchy foods.
+You may need to stick to a soft diet and avoid hard or crunchy foods.
 Good oral hygiene will help prevent infection and help the implants thrive.

 Attachment of Artificial Tooth or Teeth

 The last step in the process is to secure your new teeth.
-Once the implant fixtures are fully fused with the bone, your dentist will secure the connector piece, the abutment, to each implant fixture.
+Once the implant fixtures are fully fused with the bone, your dentist will secure each implant fixture’s connector piece, the abutment.
 This is a small metal piece that will help bring the implant and the dental restoration together.

-Book your consult today with Dr. Duling to learn more about the dental implant process in Owens Cross Roads, AL. Even though the process takes much longer to complete compared to other teeth replacement solutions, dental implants offer a long lasting and effective solution for replace missing teeth.
+Improve the appearance and health of your teeth with implant dentistry.
+Book your consultation today with Dr. Duling to learn more about the dental implant procedure in Owens Cross Roads, AL. The implant process takes much longer than other teeth replacement solutions.
+However, dental implants offer a long-lasting, effective solution for replacing missing teeth.